Wishmasterflo/TWRP-DualBoot-Guac-Unified/README.md

 Make sure you have a backup and know how to reparititon your phone back to stock (there's a guide at the end of this readme with the basics)
 * **YOU'VE BEEN WARNED - Use at your own risk**

+## Issues right now
+* The mounting of the Commondata is not yet working from within the ROMs/slots (only in TWRP right now).
+* When flashing a Android 11 ROM in one of the slots and then flash this Dualboot-TWRP it will get stuck while patching that slot.
+  Seems to be an issue with patching the fstab on a slot with Android 11 installed.
+* Formatting the created partitions for Dualboot was nt working automatically as of now and need some manual formatting of the partitions.

 ## Limitation
 * If you set a password, regardless of encryption status, it'll corrupt the other slot if it's also password protected.
 * Note that some roms set one automatically